brianpursley/TestServer/README.md

 This is a TCP server to help with troubleshooting `kubectl port-forward` handling of "connection reset by peer".

+It instantly sends an RST packet upon accepting a connection.

 ## Usage

 Create a pod running the test server: